onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

 bash peer-validator/init-validator.sh
 ```

+Script will ask for validator name, use any for example validator1
 Script will ask for faucet url to get faucet token (Please enter http://testnet1.onomy.io:8000/)

 You can check the validators of the Onomy chain by running: